 New Futures strongly supports SB 265.
 Coordination of mental health services and education resources through an approach such as MTSS-B increases the likelihood of effectively addressing student and family needs and supporting their overall success.
 Furthermore, the MTSS-B framework has been shown to reduce student problem behavior and discipline events, enhance school climate, improve school and family partnerships, improve attendance, and improve academic achievement.
 Funding the MTSS-B framework statewide is imperative to continue to develop an effective system of care and support New Hampshire’s children and families.

 SB 265 had a public hearing on February 16th.
 New Futures offered public testimony in support of this bill.

-On March 8th, the Senate Health and Human Services Committee recommended 3-2 that the bill was "inexpedient to legislate (ITL)."
+On March 8th, the Senate Health and Human Services Committee voted 3-2 against the bill, giving it an "inexpedient to legislate" (ITL) recommendation.

 Unfortunately, SB265 was defeated on a voice vote in the New Hampshire Senate on March 16th.